wso2/docs-is/en/docs/quick-starts/query-saml-assertions-sample.md

     When a user logs in, the created assertion will be persisted in the SAML Tracer.

-4. Copy the attribute **ID** value that is located inside the tag `<saml2:Assertion>` of the created assertion.
-You can use this ID to query the assertion using a `AssertionIDRequest`.
+4. Copy the attribute **ID** value that is located inside the tag, `<saml2:Assertion>` of the created assertion.
+You can use this ID to query the assertion using an `AssertionIDRequest`.

 5. Navigate to the `<CLIENT_HOME>/src/main/java/org/wso2/carbon/identity/saml/query/profile/test` directory.